-Precision GeoSurveys Inc. specializes in low level airborne geophysical surveys in mountainous terrain to support the following activities: Mineral exploration, diamond exploration, uranium exploration, oil & gas exploration, ground water investigations, geophysical applications, geothermal mapping, radioisotope detection and mapping, unexploded ordnance (UXO) mapping, geotechnical, cultural and engineering investigations
+Precision GeoSurveys Inc. specializes in low level airborne geophysical surveys in mountainous terrain to support the following activities: Mineral exploration, diamond exploration, uranium exploration, oil & gas exploration, ground water investigations, geophysical applications, geothermal mapping, radioisotope detection and mapping, unexploded ordnance (UXO) mapping, geotechnical, cultural and engineering investigations.

 Jenny is a graduate of the University of Calgary geophysics program.
-She is skilled at airborne survey design, data collection, data processing, reporting, and QA/QC procedures using advanced software in complex geophysical environments.
+She has more than ten years of experience in airborne survey design, data collection, data processing, reporting, and QA/QC procedures using advanced software in complex geophysical environments.
 She is highly skilled in magnetic, electromagnetic, radiometric, and gravity survey design and implementation, software development, system design and testing, data processing, and advanced interpretation.
 She is a member of APEGBC, SEG, BCGS, and KEG.

 Shawn graduated from the University of Alberta with a B.Sc. in geology and a M.Sc. in geophysics.
 His thesis work investigated the magnetic properties of various rocks from Canada and Siberia, and he is a specialist in the determination of shear zones from aeromagnetic data.
 He has worked across northern Canada and Alaska in ground and airborne geophysical applications in a wide variety of geological environments and mineral deposit styles.
 Shawn enjoys working for Precision as a helicopter system operator in addition to applying his skills in geophysical data processing and interpretations.